 - Intractable nausea

-If the qualifying patient is younger than 18 years of age, the physician must be a pediatric neurologist, pediatric gastroenterologist, pediatric oncologist or pediatric palliative care specialist.
+Minor Patient Qualifying Conditions (Note: For patients under the age of 18 years, the certifying physician must be a pediatric neurologist, pediatric gastroenterologist, pediatric oncologist or pediatric palliative care specialist)

 - Intractable epilepsy